vsmottin/pSTL-Bench/Hypotheses.md

   Performance Portability for `{GCC(TBB), NVC(OMP), Intel}` = `3/((1/0,75)+ (1/1) + (1/0,875))` = 86.3%

-* Later we can compare the performance compatibilty calculated above from machine to machine (aka nebula vs tesla vs vsc)
+* Later we can compare the performance portability calculated above from machine to machine (aka nebula vs tesla vs vsc)

 ## H2